yunique88/dotfiles/README.md

 ;; don't show tasks as scheduled if they are already shown as a deadline (setq org-agenda-skip-scheduled-if-deadline-is-shown t)

+;; don't show done tasks
+(setq org-agenda-skip-scheduled-if-done t)
+(setq org-agenda-skip-deadline-if-done t)

-;; don't give awarning colour to tasks with impending deadlines ;; if they are scheduled to be done
+;; don't give warning color to tasks with impending deadlines ;; if they are scheduled to be done
 (setq org-agenda-skip-deadline-prewarning-if-scheduled (quote pre-scheduled))